 Why do parents and family members have to pay for their Orientation program?

 Both the student and the parent and family Summer Orientation programs are economically self-sufficient.
-The fee for 2015 is $50 per person over the age of 15; there is no charge for children.
+There is a fee for each person over the age of 15; there is no charge for children.
 This fee is subject to change.
-This fee covers staff salaries, printing and postage, operations, materials, continental breakfast on each day, lunch on day one, and light refreshments (tea, coffee, cookies) throughout the program.
+This fee covers staff salaries, printing and postage, operations, materials, and refreshments throughout the program.